 Whilst curve ball questions are a good way of seeing a different side of potential employees you do still need to be careful not to push your questioning too far.
 The last thing you want to do is upset or offend anyone!
 These five golden rules will ensure that you keep your questioning relevant to the candidate:

-That includes age, race, sexual orientation, gender or disability, plus any controversial newsworthy issues that may cause offense.
+That include age, race, sexual orientation, gender or disability, plus many controversial newsworthy issues that may cause offense.
 No one wants a law suit on their hands, or to get a reputation for being inappropriate.
-Remember you are representing your company and ‘interview from hell’ stories spread like wild fire.
+Remember you are representing your company and 'interview from hell' stories spread like wild fire.

 2. Does the job description require the candidate to think outside the box?

-If the candidate is a nervous wreck, you will not get the best out of them by throwing a challenging question at them.
-If you feel you need to know a bit more about them, ask them to describe their dream holiday or something that requires them to use their imagination.
+If the candidate is a nervous wreck you will not get the best out of them by throwing a challenging question at them.
+If you feel you need to know a bit more about them to describe their dream holiday or something that require them to use their imagination.
 This will still give you an insight into their personality whilst keeping them within their comfort zone.